Who runs Animal Services and what do they do?

 Leave it alone.
 In most cases the animal is searching for food and will move on.
 Securing garbage can lids can help discourage some animals from coming around.

 There is a sick or injured animal in my yard, what should I do?

 Call 311 or 911 to request an animal control officer.

 How can people help?

-Although we cannot solicit donations, we do accept donations.
-Cash donations are deposited into the Animal Control Gifts fund and used toward purchase of veterinary supplies and services for our spay-neuter program or for supplies to enhance the lives of animals in our care, microchips, and promotions.
+We do accept donations.
+Cash donations are deposited into the Animal Control Gifts fund and used toward purchase of veterinary supplies and services for our spay-neuter program or for supplies to enhance the lives of animals in our care, purchase microchips, and develop promotional materials.
 Our web site contains a wish list of items that people might provide as an in-kind donation; things like pet toys, collars, leashes, laundry detergent, dish soap, puzzle feeders, and pet carriers.
 Donations are also collected by the Verona Street Animal Society and used for the same purposes.
-Contact VSAS at 585-727-2533 or VSASinc@gmail.com or visit www.VSAS.org to learn more about how that organization supports Animal Services.

 What types of events does VSAS organize?

-There are two annual fundraisers.
+There have been two main annual fundraisers.
 The winter event was formerly The Frosty Paws Winter Carnival which featured carnival-themed entertainment with live and silent auctions as the centerpiece.
-The summer event is The Fast & The Furriest® which includes 10K and 5K road races, 1-mile dog walk, food, refreshments, live music, and a variety of exhibitors in a dog-friendly festival.
+That event will be returning with a new name and theme but will still include live and silent auctions.
+The summer event is The Fast & The Furriest® which includes 10K and 5K road races, a dog walk, pet contests, food trucks and vendors, refreshments, live music, and a variety of exhibitors in a dog-friendly festival.